dice-group/LIMES/docs/user_manual/running_limes.md

 # Running LIMES

-LIMES can be run in three modes: CLI client, CLI server and GUI client.
+LIMES can be run in three modes: Command Line Interface (CLI) client, CLI server, WEB UI and GUI client.
 All modes offer the same functionality but over different interfaces to support a variety of use cases.

-## Client
+# 1. Using the CLI Client
 For this purpose, simply run

 ```bash